TritonDataCenter/manatee/docs/user-guide.md

 A traditional replicated PG shard is not resilient to the death or partition of any of the nodes from the rest.
-This is generally solved by involving a human in the loop; such as having monitoring systems which alerts an operator to fix the shard manually when failure events occur.
+This is generally solved by involving a human in the loop, such as having monitoring systems which alerts an operator to fix the shard manually when failure events occur.

-Manatee automates failover by using using a consensus layer (Zookeeper) and takes the human out of the loop.
-In the face of network partitions or death of any node, Manatee will automatically detect these events, and rearrange the shard topology so that neither durability nor availability is compromised.
-Specifically, the loss of one node in a Manatee shard will not impact r/w availability, even if that node was the primary of the shard.
-Reads are still available as long as there is __a__ node in the shard.
+Manatee automates failover by using a consensus layer (Zookeeper) and takes the human out of the loop.
+In the face of network partitions or death of any node, Manatee will automatically detect these events and rearrange the shard topology so that neither durability nor availability are compromised.
+The loss of one node in a Manatee shard will not impact system read/write availability, even if it was the primary node in the shard.
+Reads are still available as long as there is _at least one_ active node left in the shard.
 Data integrity is never compromised -- Manatee has built in data divergence detection and will prevent data on the nodes from forking from each other.